 Internships and careers

-A centrally located campus gives students easy access to internships in several industries.
+A centrally located campus gives students easy access to internships.
 Students are encouraged to complete internships, and the Career Services department on campus helps them find available positions.
 Career Services also helps students put together a résumé, provides interview tips, and hosts numerous career fair and networking events.

 Campus Ministry serves students of all faiths and facilitates the growth of the spiritual life of the campus community though the sacraments, spiritual guidance, and Christian counseling.
 Students are encouraged to participate in several activities with Campus Ministry, including retreats and volunteer experiences.
 Daily Masses are also held in the University’s chapel.